UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 **True or False**
-*Log transforming an axis is a good option to use if there is a large range to displayed and you don't want to compress the smaller values into the bottom of the graph and with all possible values.*
+*Log transforming an axis is a good option to use if there is a large range of values to displayed that incorporates zero and you don't want to compress the smaller values into the bottom of the graph.*

 <choice id="3" >